Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Observations

-All the GRAVITY observations presented in this paper were acquired using the dual-field/on-axis mode, with medium spectral resolution ($R$=500).
-We closely followed the observing strategy outlined in \citet{gln19}, where the science fiber is alternately centered on the star to obtain the phase reference, and on the position of HD\,206893\,c.
-In Appendix~\ref{gravity_obs}, we provide much more detail regarding the observations obtained using GRAVITY.
+All the GRAVITY observations presented in this paper were acquired using the dual-field/on-axis mode, with medium spectral resolution ($R=500$).
+We closely followed the observing strategy outlined in \citet{gln19}, where the science fiber is alternately centered on the star to obtain the phase reference, and on the position of HD\,206893c.
+These observations were reduced using the procedure described in \citet{gravitycollaborationPeeringFormationHistory2020} and \citet{nll20}.
+The coherent flux is extracted for the on-star and on-planet exposures using the GRAVITY pipeline \citep{lkl14}.
+The on-planet data are then phase-referenced to the on-star observations, and the data are fitted with a model which includes both a planet component and a low-order polynomial (for speckle deconvolution).
+The astrometry is obtained by varying the astrometry of the planet component, and looking for the minimum $\chi^2$ or, equivalently, by maximising the periodogram power.
+More details are provided in Section~\ref{sec:significance} as well as Appendix~B of \citet{nll20}.

+Following the work from \citet{kls21}, we used the previous GRAVITY astrometry of HD\,206893B in combination with the new HARPS observations \citep{glb19,glb19corr} and \textit{Gaia} DR3 astrometry \citep{gpd16,gbv21} to predict a position for HD\,206893c in August 2021.
+We use the proper motion anomaly calculated as the difference between the \textit{Gaia} EDR3 proper motion and the long-term proper motion as calculated by comparing \textit{Gaia} with \textit{Hipparcos} proper motions (labelled ``HG'' in Figure~\ref{fig:rv_and_PMA}).
+The previous GRAVITY astrometry measurements were particularly useful for constraining the orbit of HD\,206893B, and subsequently remove its signal from the RV data and \textit{Gaia} astrometry.
+The RV data allowed us to constrain the period, and thus the semi-major axis of HD\,206893c, while the \textit{Gaia} astrometry provided constraints on its position angle.

+During the two nights between 27~and 28~August, we used the GRAVITY instrument \citep{gravitycollaborationFirstLightGRAVITY2017} to try to detect the exoplanet.
+GRAVITY only probes a small circular region of $\sim$50\,mas radius around the position of the single mode fiber.
+We searched for the companion over a region on the order of 10\,000\,mas$^2$ by offsetting the science fiber of the instrument.
+At the same time the fringe tracker observed the star to correct atmospheric turbulence \citep{lacourGRAVITYFringeTracker2019}.
+This allowed an integration time of several tens of seconds.
+The log of the observations, as well as the position of the single mode fibers, are summarised in Table~\ref{tab:obs}.
+During the second night, on the last pointing, a weak signal was detected.

+The exoplanet position was confirmed one month later, in September.
+A clear detection was obtained during runs ID 1104.C-0651, part of the ExoGRAVITY large program \citep{lacourExoGRAVITYProjectUsing2020}, and the confirmation during a dedicated run (ID 105.20T0.001).
+In October, a final observation was carried out, as part of the ExoGRAVITY large program, with the goal of obtaining a good calibration of the spectrum.
+Figure~\ref{fig:detection} provides examples of the periodogram power maps obtained from our observations, both for a non-detection (fiber mispointed during the search), and for a detection of the planet.

+The $K$-band contrast relative to the host star for HD\,206893c is approximately 8.2$\times$10$^{-5}$, compared to 1.6$\times$10$^{-4}$ for HD\,206893B.
+The reliability of this contrast ratio is ensured since the host star is observed simultaneously using the GRAVITY fringe tracker, so the ratio of coherent energy is constantly monitored, and is the result of a simultaneous measurement.
+The main systematic uncertainty that can arise in this measurement is due to the response of the injection of the signal into the fiber, defined by the ``lobe'' of the interferometer, which can be computed analytically as described in Appendix A of \citet{wvl21}.
+Previous calibrations reveal that these systematics are small.